celador/JohnAaronNelson/content/blog/the-lead-developer/index.md

 ###### Wed Jun 12 15:21:49 BST 2019

 Be clear about the tradeoffs in technical design.
 Be clear about how risk-tolerant and error-tolerant you are.

 From day one, think about quality, security, and privacy on the system

 Put the team at the heart of everything.
 The team that is building the system is the most important thing.

 Hire Responsibly.
 Never lower your hiring bar.
 You will continue to pay the price the entire time.

 Work in a sustainable way.
 Burn out is very costly.
 Should not have a "hero" mentality.

 Monitor for your team's psychological safety.

 Build mechanisms for the teams and roles to communicate across boundaries.
 Make sure everyone has shared understanding about what we're building.
 Communication from bottom-up is important.

 Takeaways - Be clear on the goal.
 Communicate openly.
 Hire responsibly.
 Care for people.

 ## Facilitation techniques 202 - 15:50 - Neha Batra - A+ talk, should watch again

 ###### Wed Jun 12 15:46:32 BST 2019

-1) Set the stage
+1. Set the stage
-    * Use an agenda.
+   - Use an agenda.
-    * Have a timeline and topics.
+   - Have a timeline and topics.
 Lets people know when to speak up
-    * Include breaks.
+   - Include breaks.
 Guaranteed quiet time.
-    * Set breaks after heady topics
+   - Set breaks after heady topics
-    * Check off the agenda items
+   - Check off the agenda items
-    * Come in before the meeting and setup with notes and snacks.
+   - Come in before the meeting and setup with notes and snacks.
-    * Make sure everyone has a seat
+   - Make sure everyone has a seat
-    * Talk about feelings with everyone sitting down.
+   - Talk about feelings with everyone sitting down.
-    * Post it super sticky portable tabletop easle pad with dry erase board
+   - Post it super sticky portable tabletop easle pad with dry erase board
-2) Engage - Get people to have a rhythm
+2. Engage - Get people to have a rhythm
-    * Split into pairs
+   - Split into pairs
-    * Individual thinking
+   - Individual thinking
-    * Share, voluntarily, individually
+   - Share, voluntarily, individually
-    * Write on a white board
+   - Write on a white board
-    * Facilitating vs. Talking... just facilitate
+   - Facilitating vs. Talking... just facilitate
-    * Prompt on the white board for what to do.
+   - Prompt on the white board for what to do.
 Have an alarm.
-    * Align Roles
+   - Align Roles
-3) Include all personalities
+3. Include all personalities
-    * Steamrollers vs quieter folks
+   - Steamrollers vs quieter folks
-      * Post its + round robins with post its
+     - Post its + round robins with post its
-      * Museum walks (have people walk around the room, looking at the big sticky sheets)
+     - Museum walks (have people walk around the room, looking at the big sticky sheets)
-      * Share 1 idea each
+     - Share 1 idea each
-      * Dot vote
+     - Dot vote
-      * Breakout groups to limit surface area
+     - Breakout groups to limit surface area
-      * Time to think before sharing, warn for shy people
+     - Time to think before sharing, warn for shy people
-      * Set a rule for having three people speak before one person speaks again
+     - Set a rule for having three people speak before one person speaks again
-      * Take a break when things get heated
+     - Take a break when things get heated
-4) Finish
+4. Finish
-    * Appreciations
+   - Appreciations
-    * Retros
+   - Retros
-    * Swag
+   - Swag
-    * Have an action item!!
+   - Have an action item!!

 ## A button to pause time: how to live outside the clock - 16:00 - Sal Freudenberg and Clare Sudbery

 ###### Wed Jun 12 16:03:10 BST 2019

 Story about their hackathon.
+They uses a "puck" IOT device.
 Followed a lightweight SCUM method

-Fable cries when she gets out of REM and notices we're gone.

 Sleep deficiency affects us in myriad negative ways.
 Pretty much every negative way.

 Evolution has made some of us early risers (Larks), some of us night owls

 Spoon theory ...
 Lupus story...
 "I'm low on spoons" "I'm out of spoons"

 Flexible working - give parents flexible hours